iotaledger/iota-wiki/README.md

 The IOTA wiki is a community development and we will review all pull-requests and issues posted to this repository.
 If you notice any errors, or feel we have forgot something, please feel free to create a pull request with any suggestions.
 Larger content additions and suggestions can start as issues which can further be discussed with the team maintaining the page.
 Have a look at [CONTRIBUTING](.github/CONTRIBUTING.md).

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch. (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes. (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch. (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request.

 <!-- CONTACT -->
 ## Contact